Language-Research-Technology/ldaca-website/content/background/metadata.md

 title: "Metadata"
 date: 2022-02-15T17:13:28+10:00
 draft: false
+description: "Information about the approach to metadata being taken by LDaCA."
 ---

 Metadata is often defined as 'data about data'.
 High quality metadata is important in making data FAIR: